 A privacy advocate at Comparitech reported on the discovery of over 50,000 records stored on two publicly accessible AWS S3 buckets without password protection or authentication – an all too common, and often devastating, cloud security misconfiguration.

-After an investigation, it is unclear how long the S3 buckets were public before Premier Diagnostics came forward as the owner and took steps to secure the buckets on March 1, 2021.
-At that point the damage was already done.
+After an investigation, it is unclear how long the exploited S3 bucket was public before Premier Diagnostics came forward as the owner and took steps to secure the buckets on March 1, 2021.
+At that point, the damage was already done.

 Premier Diagnostics primarily serves Utah individuals, clinics, schools, and businesses.
 It provides drive-through testing facilities for patients and has administered hundreds of thousands of COVID-19 tests.
 Premier Diagnostics’ is a heavily regulated company because of the sensitive data that it processes.
 The company’s crown-jewel data includes medical insurance information, patient information, private test sample IDs, among other PII, and sensitive information.
 One of the exposed buckets, titled patient-images, contained more than 200,000 images.
 Each patient had four files uploaded – front and back images of medical insurance and ID cards (including driver’s licenses and passports).
 The second bucket, named paper-records, contained names, dates of birth, and test sample IDs.
 The loss of this crown jewel data is quite significant not just in volume but also in terms of its highly sensitive nature.